orsonteodoro/oiledmachine-overlay/SECURITY.md

 [1] The ebuild fork is provided as an alternative up-to-date ebuild at that time
     against an insider threat possibility or negligent package maintainer.
-It is also has changes for additional security verification of dependencies which the distro ebuild lacks.
+It is also has changes for additional security verification of dependencies and kernel config which the distro ebuild lacks.

 [2] The ebuild on this overlay is to inform to other ebuild developers how to
     configure it appropriately performance-wise, to get it working for TTS,